Create From Nothing: How This Workshop Actually Works

 The Process

-In my workshops, we start with nothing.
+We start with nothing.
 No preconceived ideas, plans, or skills.
 You don’t need musical experience or an understanding of music theory.
 We build everything step by step.

-You learn to trust the process, which I use to guide you into contact with your creative instinct.
-Within minutes, you’re already making something.
-How do I do this?
-I use music as a tool, asking you to become like children again and take part in a sense of play.
+I use music and studio as a tool, asking you to take part in a sense of play.
 When you see children playing music, they don’t care if they play a wrong note, if they’re not good at it, or if anyone is watching, they simply explore sound until they find something they like.
 This is our starting point.

 Why it works